wkearn/RasterIO.jl/README.md

 ## Usage ##

 If you had a raster map, say a digital elevation model, stored as a GeoTiff in "dem.tif," `dem = open_raster("dem.tif",1,GA_ReadOnly)` would return a Raster type object with fields giving you the width and height of the raster, the geotransform as output by GDAL, and the projection in OpenGIS WKT format.
-If you wanted to display the raster using PyPlot, for instance, `matshow(dem.data)` would display the raster.
-This doesn't yet support georeferenced plotting.
+If you wanted to display the raster using ImageView, for instance, use the [GIS.jl](https://github.com/wkearn/GIS.jl) package:

+	using GIS
+	dem = open_raster("dem.tif")
+	display(dem)

 To write the loaded raster to a driver that supports the Create() method, `write_raster(dem,"dem.cdf","netCDF",GDT_Float32)`.
 This writes your DEM to dem.cdf in NetCDF format using a 32-bit floating point type. `copy_raster(dem,"dem.cdf","netCDF")` will do the same by calling GDALCreateCopy() which is supported on a different set of drivers than Create().
+Use `check_create` to determine which drivers support which methods.

 ## Todo ##